gregmeldrum/solace-agent-mesh-plugins/PLUGIN_README_TEMPLATE.md

 **Plugin Type:** `[Wrapper Agent | Custom Code Agent | Gateway]`

-> **Note:** This is a community-contributed plugin for [Solace Agent Mesh (SAM)](https://solacelabs.github.io/solace-agent-mesh/) and is not officially supported by Solace.
+> **Note:** This is a community-contributed plugin for [Solace Agent Mesh (SAM)](https://github.com/SolaceLabs/solace-agent-mesh) and is not officially supported by Solace.
 For community support, please open an issue in this repository.
+⭐️ Please leave a star on the [Solace Agent Mesh (SAM)](https://github.com/SolaceLabs/solace-agent-mesh) repo while you are there.

 ---